cube3power/atsd/rule-engine/functions-utility.md

   toBoolean(object a) boolean
 ```

-Converts the input string or number `a` to a boolean value.
-The `true` value is returned by the function if the input `a` is  a string "true", "yes", "on", "1" (case-INsensisitve) or if `a` equals number `1`.
+Converts the input string or number `a` to a boolean value. `true` is returned by the function if the input `a` is  a string "true", "yes", "on", "1" (case-INsensisitve) or if `a` is equal to the number `1`.

 Value table: